academe/XeroPHP/README.md

   Writing to the API should be supported, but has not gone through any testing at this stage.
 * Lots more documentation and examples.
+* More consistent handling of errors.
+The application should not have to go huntiong to find out if the error is in the configuration, the network, the remote application, the syntax of the request etc. Those details should all be handed to the application on a plate.

 Quick Start
 -----------